felias-fogg/SoftI2CMaster/README.md

-I adapted [Peter Fleury's I2C software library](http://homepage.hispeed.ch/peterfleury/avr-software.html) that is written in AVR assembler, extremely light weight (just 250 byte in flash) and very fast.
+I adapted [Peter Fleury's I2C software library](http://homepage.hispeed.ch/peterfleury/avr-software.html) that is written in AVR assembler, extremely light weight (just under 500 byte in flash) and very fast.
 Even on an ATtiny running with 1MHz, one can still operate the bus with 33 kHz, which implies that you can drive slave devices that